MG Software.

 Frequently asked questions

-Severity describes the technical impact: how serious is the bug?
-Priority describes the business urgency: how quickly should the bug be fixed?
-A cosmetic bug on the homepage may have low severity but high priority if it damages the brand image.
+Severity describes the technical impact of the bug: how serious is the problem from a functional perspective?
+Priority describes the business urgency: how quickly should the bug be fixed given the impact on users and business goals?
+A cosmetic bug on the homepage may have low severity but high priority if it damages the brand image to a large audience.

-Enough detail so someone unfamiliar with the system can reproduce the bug.
-Describe every click, every input and every wait.
-Mention specific test data and preconditions.
-If a bug is not 100% reproducible, document the frequency.
+Enough detail so someone unfamiliar with the system can reproduce the bug without asking additional questions.
+Describe every click, every input value and every wait.
+Mention specific test data, preconditions and the exact URL.
+If a bug is not 100% reproducible, document the estimated frequency and the circumstances under which the bug does and does not occur.

-Anyone on the team can report bugs: testers, developers, product owners and end users.
-The QA engineer typically handles triage and classification of incoming bugs and assigns them to the appropriate developer.
+Anyone on the team can and should report bugs: testers, developers, product owners, designers and end users.
+The QA engineer typically handles triage and classification of incoming bugs, verifies reproducibility, prioritises based on impact and assigns them to the appropriate developer or team.

 Get in touch